artnerdnet/aglutenfreemap/README.md

 - Once you are inside the folder, run `npm install`
 - Run the development server with `npm start`

+## Auth Keys
+In order to run the app, you are going to need API keys from [Foursquare](https://developer.foursquare.com/) and [Google Maps](https://developers.google.com/maps/documentation/javascript/get-api-key).

+Replace them in the App.js file:

+For Google Maps:
+Line 43
+`const googleApi = "YOUR KEY HERE"`

+For FourSquare:
+Lines 49 and 50
+`clientSecret: "YOUR CLIENT SECRET HERE",`
+ `clientID: "YOUR CLIENT ID HERE",`

 ## Service Worker
 To enable the service worker, run the application in production build mode.
 This is included in `Create React App`: